What Is Well-Being? Definition, Types, and Well-Being Skills

 Because each part of well-being is important to your overall sense of well-being, let's talk about how to build each type of well-being:

 Emotional Well-Being.
 To develop emotional well-being, we need to build emotional skills — skills like positivity, emotion regulation, and mindfulness, for example.
 Often, we need to build a variety of these skills to cope with the wide variety of situations we encounter in our lives.
 When we have built these emotional well-being skills, we can better cope with stress, handle our emotions in the face of challenges, and quickly recover from disappointments.
 As a result, we can enjoy our lives a bit more, be happier and pursue our goals a bit more effectively.

 Here are some of the skills that research suggests contribute to emotional well-being:

 Physical Well-Being.
-To develop our physical well-being, we need to know what a healthy diet and exercise routine looks like, so that we can implement effective strategies in our daily lives.
-When we improve our physical well-being, not only do we feel better, our newfound health can also help prevent many diseases, heal our guts , boost our emotional well-being, and limit the number of health challenges we have to deal with in our lives.
+To develop our physical well-being, we need to know what a healthy diet and exercise routine looks like so that we can implement effective strategies in our daily lives.
+When we improve our physical well-being, not only do we feel better, but our newfound health can also help prevent many diseases, heal our guts, boost our emotional well-being, and limit the number of health challenges we have to deal with in our lives.

 Here are some of the things that can help you boost your physical well-being: